-ISRI's positions and other resources on various policy issues are publicly accessible on our White Papers, Reports, and Analysis page.
+ISRI's positions on various policy issues are publicly accessible on our Policy and Position Statements page.
 We have also compiled links to ISRI's Positions on various state policy issues below.
 Summaries are provided for reference, but please view the full position statements to ensure that no nuances are overlooked.

 Design for Recycling relies upon a market-based approach to enhance product design and to eliminate or reduce the use of hazardous materials and other materials that impede recycling.

 Chemical Recycling - This position addresses when ISRI considers non-mechanical processes to be recycling, and when they are not.